milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Data Catalog: Data Catalog is a fully-managed and scalable metadata management service that empowers organizations to quickly discover, manage, and understand their data in Google Cloud.
 It offers a central data catalog across certain Google Cloud Services that allows organizations to have a unified view of their data assets.

+*Data Studio: Data Studio is a data visualization and business intelligence product.
+It enables customers to connect to their data stored in other systems, create reports and dashboards using that data, and share them throughout their organization.

 Dataplex: Dataplex is an intelligent data fabric that helps customers unify distributed data and automate management and governance across that data to power analytics at scale.

 Dataflow: Dataflow is a fully-managed service for strongly consistent, parallel data-processing pipelines.
 It provides an SDK for Java with composable primitives for building data-processing pipelines for batch or continuous processing.
 This service manages the life cycle of Compute Engine resources of the processing pipeline(s).
 It also provides a monitoring user interface for understanding pipeline health.